 Developing markets for watershed services

 The services that watersheds provide – such as quantity and quality of water – are decreasing, yet demand for these services is increasing.
 Can market mechanisms help to increase these services by offering incentives for improved land use in catchment areas?
 Can mechanisms also bring benefits to poor people living in those catchments such that their livelihoods are enhanced?
-This project addresses some of these critical questions.
+This project addressed some of these critical questions.

-- action learning in five countries (Saint Lucia and Jamaica in the Caribbean, India, Indonesia and South Africa)
+- Action learning in five countries (Saint Lucia and Jamaica in the Caribbean, India, Indonesia and South Africa)

-- networking and development of guidance material for dissemination to other countries and institutions to improve knowledge of market mechanisms.
+- Networking and development of guidance material for dissemination to other countries and institutions to improve knowledge of market mechanisms.

-Within each of the countries involved, the project has made a major contribution to the debate on the potential and limits of payments for watershed services (PWS) to contribute to changes in land use, land management and livelihoods.
+Within each of the countries involved, the project made a major contribution to the debate on the potential and limits of payments for watershed services (PWS) to contribute to changes in land use, land management and livelihoods.

-In Bolivia and China, the project has played an important role in influencing policy makers and plans.
-In the Caribbean, this initiative has helped create a highly successful regional action learning group, which has prepared the ground for a unified government council to integrate environment and natural resource issues.
+In Bolivia and China, the project played an important role in influencing policymakers and plans.
+In the Caribbean, the initiative helped create a highly successful regional action learning group, which prepared the ground for a unified government council to integrate environment and natural resource issues.